News

 We have the first "flat frequency response" earplug as measured using the data attained by the Virginia Tech Auditory Systems Laboratory.
 We are not the first "flat attenuation" earplug.
 Here is the difference: Earasers utilize “V-Filter”™ Acoustic Resonance Technology which...

-Can you try to explain why flat response sounds better than flat attenuation?
+Explain why flat response sounds better than flat attenuation

 When you research "flat attenuators" you will see that they are only flat in a small range in the middle frequencies.
 Carefully observe the far reaches of the bandwidth, and you will find very aggressive changes, steeply sloping drop-offs, to...